 The Drop - Manchester

-The Drop - Manchester is a stripped-back navigation challenge based at Up & Running - Unit 4, Barton Arcade, Manchester M3 2BH.
-Participants are taken to an undisclosed location and must find their way back to the event centre without route markers or directions.
+The Drop is a navigation challenge based at Up & Running, Unit 4, Barton Arcade, Manchester M3 2BH.
+Participants are blindfolded, driven to an undisclosed drop location, and must find their own way back to the event centre without maps, GPS, or other navigation aids.

-At registration participants hand over electronic devices, watches, and navigational aids.
-They receive a race number and a sealed emergency bag that must remain intact; breaking the seal results in disqualification.
-Rules include no GPS unless the device is sealed inside the emergency bag, no unauthorised maps, and travel on foot only.
-Blindfolds may be replaced with blackout safety goggles if required.
+At registration participants hand over all electronic devices, watches, and navigational aids.
+In return they receive a race number and a sealed emergency bag that must be carried for the duration; breaking the seal leads to disqualification.
+Deployment includes boarding a bus and wearing blackout blindfolds or approved alternatives such as blackout safety goggles.

-A live GPS tracking system is used for safety; access is password-protected and login details are issued before the event.
-Trackers must be returned after the event or a replacement fee of £175 applies.
-The event is open only to entrants aged 18 and over on the event date.
+A live GPS tracking system is used as part of safety procedures.
+Access to tracking is password protected and organisers will provide login details before the event.
+Trackers should be returned after the event or a replacement fee will apply.
+Trackers are typically accurate to within 5 metres though tall buildings or signal black spots can cause short delays.
 Visit the organization's website for the most recent information.

 Race information